argilla-io/argilla/docs/_source/practical_guides/assign_records.md

  - `users`: The list of users or the dictionary with groups and the corresponding users.
 This will allow you to make the assignments among users or groups of users.
  - `records`: The list of records.
  - `overlap`: The number of annotations per record.
-Take in mind that a groups will be treated as a unique annotator and all the members of the same group will annotate the same records.
+Take in mind that a group will be treated as a unique annotator and all the members of the same group will annotate the same records.
  - `shuffle`: Whether to shuffle the records before assigning them.
 Defaults to `True`.

 ```python